Holy Crown of Hungary: Corona latina

+Recently, Croatian archaeologists M. Ilkić and D. Filipčić proposed thesis that the crown of Zvonimir, the last native Croatian king and which was once believed to have disappeared, is actually the corona latina, as "the only plausible place where Zvonimir's crown could end up, while maintaining the legitimacy of the coronation of new Hungarian-Croatian kings and respecting the tradition and legality of the coronation of Béla IV's predecessors, is within the Hungarian crown".
+However, was soon disputed by the Croatian historian Mladen Ančić.

 Cross

 The cross is attached to the crown in a rough manner, rising from the midriff of Christ in the central enamel plaque at the top of the crown.
 This addition might have been made during the 16th century.
 The cross was knocked crooked during the 17th century when the crown was damaged, possibly by the top of the iron chest housing the insignia being hastily closed without the crown having been placed in it properly.
 The cross has since been left in this slanted position, and is now typically depicted as such.

 Éva Kovács suggests that the present plain cross on the top of the crown is a replacement of an original double-barred reliquary cross containing three pieces of the True Cross and that it was the presence of the True Cross in the Holy Crown which made it holy.
 She states that “Szabolcs Vajay called to my attention a strange incident in the crown’s history which had completely escaped everybody’s attention.
 Before Queen Isabella handed over the regalia to Ferdinand in 1551, she broke the cross off the crown’s peak for her son, John Sigismund.
 According to a contemporary Polish chronicler, John Sigismund wore this cross on his chest till the end of his life, "... because he who possesses this cross will again come into possession of the missing parts which, subjected to the power of the cross, had belonged to it".